Virginia Transformer Corporation

-Virginia Transformer Corp is the fourth largest power transformer manufacturer in North America.
+Virginia Transformer Corp (VTC) is the fourth largest power transformer manufacturer in North America, the largest US-owned.
+It was established in 1971 to provide power transformers to the Appalachian mining industry.
+Since then it has expanded to provide transformers across North America.
 The company supplies custom-made transformers to power generating and distributing companies, heavy industries and other businesses.
+It also designs generator and substation applications.

-The company has three manufacturing facilities in North America.
+The company has six manufacturing facilities in North America.
 The product range covers a wide range, from larger distribution transformers to large power transformers, rectifier and drive-duty transformers, and special transformers for a wide array of applications.
-The VTC team has designed transformers to perform at 14000 ft in the mines of Chile's mountains and for the New York City Subway system.
-However, it also designs generator and substation applications.
+VTC has designed transformers to perform at 14000 ft in the mines of Chile's mountains and for the New York City Subway system.